xianbaoqian/i18n-agent-action/README.md

 - Config file
 - LLM service endpoint and API key
 - Run model(to be specific)
-- Specific file(in case of LLM missing a file)
+- Specific file path(in case of LLM missing a path)
+- Reserved word
-- Specific file output(in case of LLM missing a file)
+- Optional Specific file if you have a file list

 ## Outputs
 - Files.
-- Trace Logs.
+- Trace Logs, in console

 ## Adption communtiy/project
 - kepler

-## Test Locally
+## Test Locally same as usage.manual
-to be specific